Rita-Bernstein/Quarter_Circle_Forward_PUNCH_Mod/README.md

 # Compatibility

+Regarding Slay The Spire, it works with v1.0.
+Haven't tested it with v1.1 yet.

-So far, it shouldn't cause problems to other mods.
+About mods, it shouldn't have/cause problems with/to them.
 That said, there are more than one hundred mods at Steam Workshop and who knows how many more outside of it, so I can't say that it won't crash your game in any possible mod combination.
 In case of it happening, open one issue, I will check it out.

 ## List of Incompatible Mods: